Fuudo: Acknowledgements

 Fuudo has been described as the best R. Mika player in the world by ESPNs Tyler Erzberger and Timothy Lee, the latter stating that "his defensive and smothering style is perfect for large tournaments because he forces his opponent in a corner where they have no choice but to make mistakes."
 Chelsea Stark of Mashable similarly stated that, during his performance at Evo 2016, "Fuudo's play took Mika to her extreme, as she relentlessly chased down opponents and pummeled them in a corner round after round."
-Red Bulls Pete Dreyer estimated in February 2016 that Fuudo had earned $55,110.09 USD worth of prize money throughout his career, putting him among the highest earning Street Fighter players.
+Red Bulls Pete Dreyer estimated in February 2016 that Fuudo had earned US$55,110.09 worth of prize money throughout his career, putting him among the highest earning Street Fighter players.